Arose-Niazi/Mini-Missions-Public/README.md

 - On completing/winning a race, parkour, etc You get 100/Your Position.

 ### Betting system
-- You can place a bet, before the start of the mission objective.
+- You can place a bet, in first 20 seconds.
 - If online players are less than 7, you can not place your bets.
 - Bets outcome depends on the following factors;
     - Your level / 50.